w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Provide meaning for non-standard interactive elements

 Use <abbr title="Accessible Rich Internet Applications">WAI-ARIA</abbr> to provide information on function and state for custom widgets, such as accordions and custom-made buttons.
 For example, `role="navigation"` and `aria-expanded="true"`.
-Additional code is required to implement the behavior of such widgets, such as expanding/collapsing content or how the widget responds to keyboard events.
+Additional code is required to implement the behavior of such widgets, such as expanding and collapsing content or how the widget responds to keyboard events.

 {::nomarkdown}
 <%= example 'Menu function and state identified using WAI-ARIA' %>